 Based upon the assessment frequency described in Table 1, the CPT provides recommendations on OFL, acceptable biological catch (ABC) and stock status specifications for review by the NPFMC Science and Statistical Committee (SSC) in February (NSRKC) and June (WAIRKC, PIGKC, PIBKC, AIGKC) and October (BBRKC, EBS Snow crab, EBS Tanner crab, SMBKC, PIRKC).
 The rationale for this staggered review process is the following: The stocks with summer fisheries as well as those established on catch data only have specifications set in June.
-The stocks which employ data from the EBS NMFS trawl survey thus cannot be assessed until survey data are available in early September.
+The stocks that employ data from the EBS NMFS trawl survey thus cannot be assessed until survey data are available in early September.
 Summer catch data for NSRKC however are not available in time for fall specifications, nor is assessing this stock with the June timing feasible as the CDQ fishery can open as early as May thus this stock is assessed in the winter.
 Additional information on the OFL and ABC determination process is contained in this report.

-The CPT met from September 16-20, 2019 in Seattle, WA to review the final stock assessments as well as additional related issues, in order to provide the recommendations and status determinations contained in this SAFE report.
-This final 2019 Crab SAFE report contains recommendations for all 10 stocks including those whose OFL and ABC were previously determined in February and June 2019.
-This SAFE report will be presented to the NPFMC in October 2019 for their annual review of the status of BSAI Crab stocks.
+The CPT met from September 14-17, 2020 to review the final stock assessments as well as additional related issues, in order to provide the recommendations and status determinations contained in this SAFE report.
+This final 2020 Crab SAFE report contains recommendations for all 10 stocks including those whose OFL and ABC were previously determined in February and June 2020.
+This SAFE report will be presented to the NPFMC in October 2020 for their annual review of the status of BSAI Crab stocks.

-The entire CPT participated in this review.
-Membership on the CPT includes the following: Martin Dorn (Co-Chair), Katie Palof (Co-Chair), James Armstrong (Coordinator), William Bechtol, Ben Daly, Ginny Eckert, Brian Garber-Yonts, Krista Milani, André Punt, Shareef Siddeek, William Stockhausen, Cody Szuwalski, Miranda Westphal, and Jie Zheng.
+This review was attended by the entire membership of the CPT: Martin Dorn (Co-Chair), Katie Palof (Co-Chair), James Armstrong (Coordinator), William Bechtol, Ben Daly, Ginny Eckert, Erin Fedewa, Brian Garber-Yonts, Krista Milani, André Punt, Shareef Siddeek, William Stockhausen, Cody Szuwalski, Miranda Westphal, and Jie Zheng.